FidelusAleksander/ghcertified/content/questions/actions/question-026.md

 ---
 question: "A reusable workflow named `build` creates zip file artifacts.
-How do You pass the zip file location to the caller workflow that is calling the `build` workflow?
+How do you pass the zip file location to the caller workflow that is calling the `build` workflow?
 (Select three.)"
 archetype: "questions"
 title: "Question 026"
 draft: false